Web Video: PeanutButterGamer

 - PBG's death in MineZ is remarkably similar to his prior death from DayZ.
 In both cases, he was spooked by an oncoming zombie, panicked and ran off a ledge, and died from the fall damage.

-- Also, in both seasons of Terraria, Barry dies while fighting enemies at night with SpaceHamster.
+- In both seasons of Terraria, Barry dies while fighting enemies at night with SpaceHamster.

-- PBG, Dean, and McJones are the three people who have appeared in every season... as well as the three people who have died in every season.
+- PBG, Dean, and McJones are the three people who have appeared in every season... as well as the three people who have died in every season, sans Minecraft Hardcore #4.

 - Killed Offscreen: